Digital Marketing AI and Us: With Real Results

 • Insert 3–6 bullet highlights.

-• Publish, then monitor AI citation and performance.
+• Publish, then monitor AI citation frequency and organic performance quarterly.

 Expanded steps:

-1. Research query intent (use keyword + question builders).
+1. Research query intent using keyword tools and question builders (AnswerThePublic, AlsoAsked).

-2. Prompt an AI model for an outline, then edit heavily.
+2. Prompt an AI model for an outline, then edit heavily — add your own data, examples, and direct perspective.

-4. Format with atomic Q&A blocks and schema markup.
+4. Format with atomic Q&A blocks and JSON-LD schema (FAQPage, HowTo, Article).

-5. Publish and track AI citations and organic metrics for 90 days.
-Adjust based on evidence.
+5. Publish and track AI citations and organic performance for 90 days.
+Update the post quarterly to maintain freshness signals that AI citation algorithms favor.

 Final thoughts: Where to focus first and what to avoid